googleapis/google-cloud-ruby/google-cloud-error_reporting/README.md

 require "google/cloud/error_reporting/rails"
 ```

-Alternatively, check out [stackdriver](../stackdriver) gem, which includes this
+Alternatively, check out the [stackdriver](../stackdriver) gem, which includes
-library and enables the Railtie by default.
+this library and enables the Railtie by default.

-For Rack integration and more examples, see
+For Rack integration and more examples, see the
 [Instrumentation Guide](https://googlecloudplatform.github.io/google-cloud-ruby/#/docs/google-cloud-error_reporting/guides/instrumentation).

 ## Supported Ruby Versions